Wordpress and the custom fields, a overlooked feature

 So, what does the code do?
 The if-statement checks if the thumbnail custom field has a value at all.
 If so the size variable gets initiated with the array from the getimagesize function.
 Then the img tag is printed, filled with the path to the image and gets the width and height values from the size array we initiated earlier.

-The custom fields really are a very powerful feature of Wordpress.
+The custom fields really are a very powerful feature of WordPress.
 Use your Imagination, think outside the box!
 You can use it for metadata related to the post, you can manage different language versions of the same post and so on.

 If you have any questions or want to contribute in some way, use the comment form.